Skip to Content

 Make Reservations in Advance

-If you are planning to see the state parks on your drive from Austin, be sure to check and see if you need reservations in advance.
-Several of the parks reach capacity quickly and therefor it is safer to have a reservation to ensure entry.
+If you are planning to visit the state parks on your drive from Austin, check and see if you need reservations in advance.
+Several of the parks reach capacity quickly, and it is safer to have a reservation to ensure entry.

 Hit the Road Hungry